 When the timestamp of the cue that signals a splice point does not correspond to

-the IDR frames that are present in the stream by default), the encoder that
+of the IDR frames that are present in the stream by default), the encoder that

-pushes

-the livestream to the publishing point needs to insert an additional IDR frame
+pushes the livestream to the publishing point needs to insert an additional

-at the timestamp that the cue signals.
-If the
+IDR frame at the timestamp that the cue signals.

 Splice points make replacing the part of the media stream that is marked as an ad insertion opportunity a relatively simple process since it only needs to involve manipulation of the client manifest.
 No further changes to the media are necessary and the media is shared across all the viewers.